Drug liberalization: Colombia

 Guatemalan President Otto Pérez Molina and Colombian President Juan Manuel Santos proposed the legalization of drugs in an effort to counter the failure of the war on drugs, which was said to have yielded poor results at a huge cost.
 On 25 May 2016, the Colombian congress approved the legalization of marijuana for medical usage.

 Costa Rica

 Costa Rica has decriminalized drugs for personal consumption.
 Manufacturing or selling drugs is still a jailable offense.

 Ecuador

 According to the 2008 Constitution of Ecuador, in its Article 364, the Ecuadorian state does not see drug consumption as a crime but only as a health concern.
-Since June 2013, the state drugs regulatory office CONSEP has published a table which establishes maximum quantities carried by persons so as to be considered in legal possession and that person as not a seller of drugs.
-The "CONSEP established, at their latest general meeting, that the following quantities be considered the maximum consumer amounts: 10 grams of marijuana or hash, 4 grams of opiates, 100 milligrams of heroin, 5 grams of cocaine, 0.020 milligrams of LSD, and 80 milligrams of methamphetamine or MDMA".
+In June 2013, the state drugs regulatory office CONSEP published a table which established maximum quantities carried by persons so as to be considered in legal possession and that person as not a seller of drugs.

+In November 2023, the consumption table was abolished, consequently, there is no longer a legal amount for drug possession.